StarRocks/starrocks/table_design/Data_model.md

 DISTRIBUTED BY HASH(user_id) BUCKETS 4

-PROPERTIES("replication_num" = "3",
-"replication_num" = "3");
+PROPERTIES("replication_num" = "3");
 ```

+### Usage notes

-Take note of the following points:
+- Take note of the following points about the primary key of a table:
+  - The primary key is defined by using the `PRIMARY KEY` keyword.

+  - The primary key must be created on columns on which unique constraints are enforced, and the names of the primary key columns cannot be changed.

-- Primary key columns do not allow `NULL` values and support only the following data types: BOOLEAN, TINYINT, SMALLINT, INT, BIGINT, LARGEINT, STRING (or VARCHAR), DATE, and DATETIME.
+  - The primary key columns can be any of the following data types: BOOLEAN, TINYINT, SMALLINT, INT, BIGINT, LARGEINT, STRING, VARCHAR, DATE, and DATETIME.
+However, the primary key columns cannot be defined as `NULL`.

-- The partition column and bucket column must be primary key columns.
+  - The partition column and the bucket column must participate in the primary key.

-- Unlike the Unique Key model, the Primary Key model allows you to create indexes, such as bitmap indexes, on non-primary key columns.
-Note that you must create indexes at table creation.
-- The Primary Key model does not support rollup indexes and materialized views because the values held in columns may change.
-- You cannot change the data type of a column by using the ALTER TABLE statement.
-For information about the syntax and examples of the ALTER TABLE statement, see [ALTER TABLE](/sql-reference/sql-statements/data-definition/ALTER%20TABLE.md).
-- When you design a table, specify as few columns as you can and reduce the table size to save memory resources.
-We recommend that you use data types, such as INT and BIGINT, that consume less memory than the other data types.
-We recommend that you do not choose the VARCHAR data type.
-Before you create a table, we recommend that you check the table design and estimate the memory consumption for the table based on the number of columns and the data types of primary key columns.
-This way, you can prevent your StarRocks cluster from running out of memory.
+  - The number and total length of primary key columns must be properly designed to save memory.
+We recommend that you identify columns whose data types occupy less memory and define those columns as the primary key.
+Such data types include INT and BIGINT.
+We recommend that you do not let a column of the VARCHAR data type to participate in the primary key.

+  - Before you create the table, we recommend that you estimate the memory occupied by the primary key index based on the data types of the primary key columns and the number of rows in the table.
+This way, you can prevent the table from running out of memory.
+The following example explains how to calculate the memory occupied by the primary key index:
-  For example, a table consists of 10 million rows and is stored with three replicas, and the primary key of the table is created on the following two columns: `dt date (4byte), id bigint(8byte) = 12byte`.
-In this case, the estimated amount of memory that is consumed by the table is calculated as follows:
+    - Suppose that the `dt` column, which is of the DATE data type that occupies 4 bytes, and the `id` column, which is of the BIGINT data type that occupies 8 bytes, are defined as the primary key.
+In this case, the primary key is 12 bytes in length.

+    - Suppose that the table contains 10,000,000 rows of hot data and is stored in three replicas.

+    - Given the preceding information, the memory occupied by the primary key index is 945 MB based on the following formula:

- `(12 + 9 1000W * 3 * 1.5 (average additional overhead per hash table) = 945 MB`
+      (12 + 9) x 10,000,000 x 3 x 1.5 = 945 (MB)

-  In the preceding formula, `9` is the fixed memory consumption per row, and `1.5` indicates the average additional memory consumpdtion per hash table.
+      In the preceding formula, `9` is the immutable overhead per row, and `1.5` is the average extra overhead per hash table.

-- `enable_persistent_index`: whether to enable persistent primary key indexes.
-A persistent primary key index is stored in both the disk and memory to prevent excessive memory consumption.
-The value can be `true` or `false`.
-If the disk is SSD, we recommend that you set this parameter to `true`.

-#### Update a table
+- When you create a table, you cannot create BITMAP indexes or Bloom Filter indexes on the metric columns of the table.

+- The Primary Key model does not support materialized views.

+- You cannot use the ALTER TABLE statement to change the data types of the columns for a table that uses the Primary Key model.
+For the syntax and examples of using the ALTER TABLE statement, see [ALTER TABLE](/sql-reference/sql-statements/data-definition/ALTER%20TABLE.md).

+### What to do next

 You can run a  stream load, broker load, or routine load job to perform insert, update, or delete operations on all or individual columns of a table that uses the Primary Key model.
-For more information, see [Load data into tables of Primary Key model](/loading/Load_to_Primary_Key_tables.md).
+For more information, see [Data load into tables of Primary Key model](/loading/Load_to_Primary_Key_tables.md).